How to Remove Ink Stains

 Regardless of the type, removing ink stains from clothes doesn't need to be done with potentially dangerous chemicals.
 Depending on the fabric you're treating, both bleach and hydrogen peroxide can often do more harm than good and lead to discoloration.
 Ammonia can permanently set the stain, as well as release harmful fumes which, if in contact with chlorinated substances, can result in dangerous chemical reactions.
 Products such as hand sanitizer, white vinegar and rubbing alcohol might not work hard enough to restore clothes to their original color.

 Simple Green All-Purpose Cleaner is a cleaner, degreaser, deodorizer and stain remover that powers out dirt and grime and removes stubborn stains on washable surfaces, including clothing and fabric.
-The clean-rinsing, orally non-toxic formula doesn't leave behind harsh chemicals or residue that can be absorbed into skin or cause irritation.

 - Prepare.
 Place an old towel or a stack of paper towels under the stained area to prevent the ink from spreading as you scrub.